 By Martin D’Souza | Opening Doorz Editorial | June 15, 2021

-Anisa Butt is a super talented personality.
+Anisa Butt is a super-talented personality.
 ‘Unplug with Ani’, her podcast which is over two years old features diverse personalities whose stories uplift the listener.
 A familiar face in Bollywood, Anisa, was in India last February on work.
 Unfortunately the work she came for never materialised and she had to fly back home after being locked in at home.
 But she never lost Hope.
-Throughout the lockdown, away from family, she remained positive, despite the gloom around.
+Throughout the lockdown, away from family, she remained positive, despite the gloom around her.

 Now, she is ready with her first book, Hope, which releases on June 21 and is available for pre-order on Amazon from June 17, 2021.

 Not one to be easily upset, Anisa is known to have a mature head on her young shoulders.
 Nothing perturbs her, like it does ordinary mortals, because she has learned to harness the power within.
 That peace radiates around her as she digs within to triumph over seemingly intimidating situations.
 For one who has known her for some time now, it comes as no surprise to me that she chose to call her first book, Hope.

 Opening Doorz caught up with the actress over a telephonic conversation on Hope, Life and Love.

 This book is an intimate anthology of poems to remind you that there is light at the end of the tunnel.
 Despite all of life’s hardships, with a bit of love and a lot of faith, we are cut out for the race.
 What we learn along the way is not only the importance of resilience but self-acceptance, self-love and the confidence to speak our truth.

 Is Hope more about you or a soul guide for the reader?